-My research focuses on an examination of how the contextualisation of buildings and urban topologies within the contemporaneous milieu of political activity, philosophical thought, artistic taste and foreign influence can transform orthodox historic narratives.
-Few historians of Irish architectural history have considered the possible relationship between the Irish patriotic movement, which emerged within the Dublin Parliament in the early eighteenth century, and the structures its members commissioned and designed.
+Kyle Leyden’s research focuses on the contextualisation of buildings and urban topologies within the contemporaneous milieu of political activity, philosophical thought, artistic taste and foreign influence, and explores the ways in which this can transform orthodox historic narratives and challenge contemporary attitudes.

 - Tutor in Contract Law, Trinity College, Dublin 2003-2007

 - Guest Lecturer in Architectural History, Notre Dame University in London, 2015-2017

 - Teaching Assistant, Courtauld Institute of Art, BA1 & Postgraduate Diploma Foundations Lecture Course: Nineteenth and Twentieth-Century Architecture and Design, 2016-2017

 - Teaching Assistant, Courtauld Institute of Art, BA1 & Postgraduate Diploma Foundations Lecture Course: European Architecture, c.1480-c.1820: Case Studies, 2017-2019

 - Teaching Assistant, University College London, Architecture in London Undergraduate Elective Course, 2017-2022